aiadvocates/pytorchblitz/optimizer/optimizer.md

 ## 4. Optimizer

-Using the loss we can then optimize our models parameters.
+Using the loss, we can then optimize our models parameters.
 By default, each tensor maintains a graph of every operation applied on it unless otherwise specified using the torch.no_grad() command.

 ![tensor graph](https://discuss.pytorch.org/uploads/default/original/1X/c7e0a44b7bcebfb41315b56f8418ce37f0adbfeb.png)